elb0/prepEtoID/README.md

 The code below won’t run for you because you don’t have my student data, but I wanted to give a complete example of the workflow.

-1. Export grades from peerScholar.
+1. Export grades from MS Forms.
 2. Export gradebook from Quercus/Canvas.
 3. Export roster from the UT Advanced Group Tool (need to activate in Navigation if you can’t see it).